aws-controllers-k8s/community/docs/hugo-docs/content/docs/contributor-docs/testing.md

 For local development and testing we use "Kubernetes in Docker" (`kind`), which in turn requires Docker.

-!!! warning "Footprint"
+{{% hint type="warning" title="Footprint" %}}
 When you run the `scripts/kind-build-test.sh` script the first time, the step that builds the container image for the target ACK service controller can take up to 40 or more minutes.
 This is because the container image contains a lot of dependencies.
 Once you successfully build the target image this base image layer is cached locally, and the build takes a much shorter amount of time.
 We are aware of this (and the storage footprint, ca. 3 GB) and aim to reduce both in the fullness of time.
+{{% /hint %}}

 In summary, in order to test ACK you will need to have the following tools installed and configured: